Skip to content

 - How to butcher a whole tuna: every cut of fish explained Watch video

-- Our Tuna Champ videos are coming soon – you’ll find out how much meat you can get from one SBT, how the commercial fishers grade the meat, and more.
+- Our Tuna Champ videos and info cards are coming soon – you’ll find out how much meat you can get from one SBT, how the commercial fishers grade the meat, and more.
 Stay tuned!

 A tagged and recaptured SBT tells a story about movement, growth, and sometimes natural mortality rates across the population.